YubiKey vs. TOTP Apps: Best 2FA in 2026

 2. Buy two hardware keys.
 Register both with your critical accounts.
 Store one on your keychain and one in a safe or safety deposit box.

 3. Use a reputable TOTP app for services that do not support hardware keys.
 Avoid SMS-based 2FA where possible.
+If you are in the Apple ecosystem, PanicVault is a native macOS/iOS password manager that also handles TOTP codes alongside your passwords in a single KeePass KDBX vault.

 4. Save recovery codes.
 Regardless of which method you use, store recovery codes in a secure location, separate from your primary authentication method.